PHILIPPINES ADOPTIONS

 Relative Adoptions

-The Philippines allows the adoption of relative children (up to the 4th degree of consanguinity).
+Sunrise facilitates relative adoptions from Philippines.
+Relative is defined as up to the 4th degree of consanguinity.
 This means that the child must be the prospective adoptive parents' grandchild, brother, sister, niece, nephew, grandniece, grandnephew, aunt, uncle or first cousin.